An Organization to Restore, Maintain and Promote Fuller's Carbondale Dome Home

-Our mission is to preserve the original dome home of R. Buckminster Fuller.
-To develop and operate a “home museum” within that Dome Home and chronicle the years during which Buckminster Fuller and his wife Anne lived there.
-To utilize the Fuller Dome Home Museum to help fulfill Fuller’s vision -
+Our mission is to preserve the original dome home and legacy of R. Buckminster Fuller.
+To develop and operate a “home museum” within the Carbondale, Illinois Dome Home and chronicle the years during which Buckminster Fuller and his wife Anne lived there.
+To utilize the Fuller Dome Home Museum as an educational tool to help fulfill Fuller’s vision -

 “to make the world work for 100% of humanity in the shortest possible time through spontaneous cooperation without ecological offense or the disadvantage of anyone.”

 The newly restored geodesic home of Bucky and Anne Fuller is now open for tours.
 Immerse yourself in the same surroundings where Fuller lived while completing several books during his time at Southern Illinois University in Carbondale.

 The Groundbreaking for the new Visitor's Center has inspired many long standing admirers of the effort to help in having Bucky's Home Dome Museum become a beacon for the legacy of Bucky Fuller.
 Join us in assuring that the Carbondale Home Dome becomes a beacon to the world because now, more than ever, Bucky's message to humanity needs to be heard.